ConsenSys/doc.pantheon/docs/HowTo/Get-Started/Migration-Docker.md

 ## Before v1.2

-The Besu Docker image had an entry-script that automatically added a number of options to the Besu command line.
+The Hyperledger Besu Docker image had an entry-script that automatically added a number of options to the Besu command line.
 The options could not be set using command line arguments.

 The options automatically added to the Besu command line for the Besu Docker image before v1.2 were: